sudheerj/javascript-interview-questions/book.md

     });
     ```

     </span>

     In the above handlers, the result is passed to the chain of .then() handlers with the below work flow,
   1. The initial promise resolves in 1 second,
   2. After that `.then` handler is called by logging the result(1) and then return a promise with the value of result * 2.
   3. After that the value passed to the next `.then` handler by logging the result(2) and return a promise with result * 3.
   4. Finally the value passed to the last `.then` handler by logging the result(6) and return a promise with result * 4.

     **[⬆ فهرست](#فهرست)**

-64. ### What is promise.all
+64. ### هدف از متد race روی promise چیه؟

     Promise.all is a promise that takes an array of promises as an input (an iterable), and it gets resolved when all the promises get resolved or any one of them gets rejected.
 For example, the syntax of promise.all method is below,